yegor256/blog/_drafts/stream.md

 }
 {% endhighlight %}

-Now, we want to read a single byte from the stream?
+Now, we want to read a single byte from the stream.
 Here is how:

 {% highlight java %}
 final InputStream input = new FileInputStream("/tmp/a.txt");
 final byte b = new InputStream.Smart(input).read();
 {% endhighlight %}

-The functionality of "reading a single" byte is outside of `InputStream`, because this is not its business.
-The stream doesn't need to know how to manage the data after they are read.
+The functionality of reading a single byte is outside of `InputStream`, because this is not its business.
+The stream doesn't need to know how to manage the data after it is read.
 All the stream is **responsible** for is reading, not parsing or manipulating afterwards.

 Interfaces must be small.

 Obviously, method overloading in interfaces is a code smell.
-An interface with more that **three methods** is a good candidate for refactoring.
-If methods overload each other &mdash; it's a serious trouble.
+An interface with more than **three methods** is a good candidate for refactoring.
+If methods overload each other &mdash; it's serious trouble.

 Interfaces must be small!

 You may say that the creators of `InputStream` cared about performance, that's why allowed us to implement `read()` in three different forms.
-Then, I have to ask again, why not creating a method for reading and immediately posting on Twitter?
-That will be fantastically fast.
+Then I have to ask again, why not create a method for reading and immediately post it on Twitter?
+That would be fantastically fast.
 Isn't it what we all want?
 A fast software which nobody has any desire to read or maintain.